Faith Christian School: A place to grow, engage, and serve.

 SGA (Student Government Association)

 Elected by their peers, SGA representatives in grades 6-12 are responsible for planning various social events for Middle and Upper School students.
 SGA representatives must build and manage a budget, raise funds, manage projects, create marketing materials, and consistently work toward improving their processes.
-These responsibilities align with many of the skills necessary in running a business.
+These responsibilities align with many of the skills necessary for running a business.
 The social activities are meant to promote community within our school, to deepen relationships, and to foster strong communication among faculty, staff, and administration.

-Tertulia offers Upper School students the opportunity to learn and apply leadership skills in their Spanish class.
+Tertulia offers Upper School students the opportunity to learn and apply leadership skills in their Spanish classes.
 This enrichment club plans and hosts several activities during the school year that are directly related to the culture and language they are studying.
 Monthly meetings are designed to expand students’ cultural understanding and to give opportunities for extended practice in listening and speaking.
 In addition to lunchtime meetings, La Tertulia sponsors several events outside of school each year, including “Tapas and a Movie” in the fall and “Spanish Immersion” in the winter.

 Veritas Honor Society is comprised of students in grades 9-12 who meet the academic requirements for membership by maintaining a GPA of 3.5 or higher for the previous year at Faith Christian School.
 As a club, Veritas seeks to serve the school community by providing free tutoring services to Faith students.
 Veritas members also mentor grade 6 students during the first few weeks of the school year and host a PigFest in the fall to foster Upper School group discussion of current, debatable topics.
 The goal of Veritas is to embody the school’s virtues of a mind for truth, a heart for Christ, and a will to serve by helping and inspiring students to strive for excellence in all their endeavors.